Harshalngp/Admissionpred-System/README.md

 #### Pull request
 Pull requests are always welcome, and I'll do my best to do reviews as fast as I can.

-## License

-This project is licensed under the [MIT License](https://github.com/this/project/blob/master/LICENSE)

 ## Get Help
-- Contact me on my-email@email.com
+- Contact me on harshalhiwarkar01@email.com
 - If appropriate, [open an issue](https://github.com/this/project/issues) on GitHub

 ## Motivation